dalenguyen/firebase-wordpress-docs/docs/work-with-firebaseui-web.rst

+.. raw:: html

+    <style> .red {color:red} </style>

-How To Enable FirebaseUI Web
+How To Enable FirebaseUI Web (User Authentication)
 =============

+.. role:: red

+This feature will help to you register, login and logout on WordPress with your Firebase Users. :red:`However, this won't let your users login to WordPress Dashboard`.

 Before showing the `FirebaseUI Web <https://github.com/firebase/firebaseui-web>`_ on your WordPress, you need to enable sign-in options in *Firebase > Authentication*